Charbel-Baaklini/Agentic-AI/README.md

-This project generates a PowerPoint from a text prompt using OpenAI.
+This project generates a PowerPoint presentation from a text prompt using OpenAI.
-You type a prompt and the program creates slide titles, bullet points, and an optional image slide at the end.
+You enter any topic, and the program automatically creates slide titles, bullet points, a color theme based on the topic, and images pulled from SerpAPI.

 Install everything from: requirements.txt

 Dependencies include:
 - openai
 - python-pptx